rhalkyard/bbc-multirom/tools/README.md

 [`miniprog.6502`](miniprog.6502) - a bare-bones programmer utility using the routines from `flashio.6502`.

+[`listroms.bbc`](listroms.bbc) - a BASIC program to list all Sideways ROMs, identifying their contents and whether they are ROM, Sideways RAM, or Flash (similar to the `*ROMS` command on the B+ and Master).

 ## Miniprog

 Miniprog is an absolute bare-bones utility designed to cover 'extreme' use cases where more fancy tools might not work.
 It loads the entirety of the ROM image into a RAM buffer in one go, rather than piecewise.
 This allows ROM images to be loaded from tape without motor control, which helps, for example, when loading from audio files on a digital recorder.
 Additionally, despite having a 16K buffer, it only uses memory from `&1D00`-`&5FFF`, allowing it to fit on an Electron with ADFS.